 If you foresee the development process stretching over several years, make that clear to the employee.
 That way, she isn’t expecting a promotion in a matter of months.

 Step 5: Plan Realistically

 It’s also important to be realistic when determining what kinds of work and activities will make up the development process itself.
 Many succession plans include lateral moves.
-These involve transferring an employee to the equivalent job in a different department so she can broaden her skill set for an eventual promotion.
+These involve transferring an employee to an equivalent job in a different department so she can broaden her skill set for an eventual promotion.
 Lateral moves can be a great way to prepare successors for different kinds of responsibilities.
 That said, you don’t want to prioritize broadening one employee’s skill set over the proper functioning of the company.